CNG Vs Diesel : Which is Better for Your Car

 - Availability– Diesel cars are more easily available in the market as compared to the CNG.
 After petrol, diesel is the most preferred fuel for cars.
 CNG from manufacturers tend to be rarer and is usually fitted as an after-market solution.
 Also, CNG refilling stations are few and far in between.

 With so many diesel and CNG cars, hitting the market, it is important to understand and calculate what is the best choice?
 After all, it is a capital investment that can’t be recovered easily.
+Also, read about the difference between a petrol and diesel engine.

 Check out answer to another question regarding Petrol Vs Diesel Car.